Partners and Associates

 In the fall of 2015, Abby and Kate found themselves in the same place of mapping out next career steps and discussing potential new projects.
 The idea was floated to join forces once again, this time combining their formidable skills and networks to build an exciting business, the first of its kind, making their storytelling passion and prowess accessible to all.

 — London associate Humphrey Keenlyside has been writing nonfiction for 25 years, and probably longer if you count his time before that as a journalist and as a lawyer.
 He takes the view that everyone has an interesting story to tell.
 Most of his writing is now done for law firms, and he has developed a particular skill for interviewing lawyers and capturing in words the individual culture and differentiating facets of law firms.
 He has written personality profiles on websites, for internal purposes and for alumni publications.
-More substantially, he is the author of five law firm histories – two for Allen & Overy (Allen & Overy: The Firm; and A&O at 75), for Linklaters (Passing the Flame), for Watson, Farley & Williams (The Spirit of Enterprise) and for a well-known New York law firm (whose history is expected to be published in 2017).
+More substantially, he is the author of five law firm histories – two for Allen & Overy (Allen & Overy: The Firm; and A&O at 75), for Linklaters (Passing the Flame), for Watson, Farley & Williams (The Spirit of Enterprise) and for White & Case (1901-2016: the First 100 Years & Beyond).

 He has also written two family biographies.
 The first was the life story of his father-in-law, a diplomat who travelled the world and whose work was dominated by the Cold War.
 The second was of the mother of his former boss, who told the story of her life and that of her husband through the whole of the 20th century.
 Slightly more left-field, he wrote the biography of Yasser Arafat for the educational market (under a pseudonym) and edited the Rolling Stones fan magazine, Shattered!.
 When not penning words, Humphrey is often to be found on the sports field or taking exercise in some form.
 He has passed on the importance of the written word to his two sons.